iivanoo/covid-apps-observer/data/data_us/reports/resources/jhu.edu.JohnsHopkinsCOVIDControl___3.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="jhu.edu.JohnsHopkinsCOVIDControl 1 reviews"/>
 </p>

+> I could not get this to work... always reported a problem.
+If the study is concluded, the app should be removed.
+Thanks<br> :date: __2020-11-25 06:11:59__

 > I cannot enter data.
 When I tap the input box, the keyboard does not appear.
 This was fixed But I have entered a new age category.
 I tried to edit my profile and add my zipcode, but I get an error when I try to save.<br> :date: __2020-11-21 21:25:32__

 > Can't activate app.
 On the "let's get started" page, I enter 2 demographic info and click on submit.
 The app says something went wrong and to resubmit later.<br> :date: __2020-11-18 19:35:14__